Iterative Linear Quadratic Optimization for Nonlinear Control: Differentiable Programming Algorithmic Templates: Introduction

-Problems of the form~\eqref{eq:discrete_ctrl_pb} have been tackled in various ways, from direct approaches using nonlinear optimization \citep{betts2010practical, wright1990solution, wright1991partitioned, de1988differential, dunn1989efficient, rao1998application} to convex relaxations using semidefinite optimization~\citep{boyd1997semidefinite}.
+Problems of the form~\eqref{eq:discrete_ctrl_pb} have been tackled in various ways, from direct approaches using nonlinear optimization \citep{betts2010practical, wright1990solution, wright1991partitioned, wright1993interior, de1988differential, dunn1989efficient, rao1998application} to convex relaxations using semi-definite optimization~\citep{boyd1997semidefinite}.
+Numerous packages exist for such problems such as CasAdi~\citep{andersson2018cassadi}, Pyomo~\citep{bynum2021pyomo}, JumP~\citep{dunning2017jump}, IPOPT~\citep{wachter2006implementation}, or SNOPT~\citep{gill2005snopt}, Crocoddyl~\citep{jallet2023proxddp}, acados~\citep{Verschueren2021}.
 A popular approach of the former category proceeds by computing at each iteration the linear quadratic regulator associated with a linear quadratic approximation of the problem around the current candidate solutions~\citep{jacobson1970differential,li2007iterative, sideris2005efficient, tassa2012synthesis}.
 The computed feedback policies are then applied either along the linearized dynamics or along the original dynamics to output a new candidate solution.
+Such canonical nonlinear control algorithms efficiently incorporate second-order information into the optimization procedure by exploiting the dynamical structure of the problem.
+This approach lends itself to an integration in a differentiable programming framework to extend this paradigm beyond first-order oracles.

+Differentiable programming consists of the implementation of functions in a programming language that enables access to derivatives of these functions by automatic differentiation~\citep{baur1983complexity, rumelhart1985learning, lecun1988theoretical, schmidhuber1990making, gilbert1992automatic, werbos1994roots, griewank2008evaluating, baydin2018automatic, bolte2020mathematical, tensorflow2015-whitepaper, paszke2017automatic}.
+Automatic differentiation itself has roots in the control literature, and its use is pervasive in numerous domains~\citep{griewank2008evaluating}, in particular deep learning~\citep{zhang2021dive, goodfellow2016deep}.
+Canonical nonlinear control algorithms incorporating second order information can also be integrated in reinforcement learning pipelines ~\citep{recht2019tour, kakade2020information}, and may then benefit from a differentiable programming viewpoint to isolate their underlying principles.
+These algorithms have indeed generally be presented through linear algebraic manipulations instantiated separately for each algorithm, which hinder a global perspective~\citep{murray1984differential, de1988differential, li2007iterative, sideris2005efficient, tassa2012synthesis}.